clarus/coq-blog/posts/2020-10-09 WIP Improvements of coq-of-ocaml for functors and signatures.md

             Target.y := y
           |}) : {_ : unit & Target.signature (t := (|X|).(Source.t))}).

-where everything is packed into the function `F`, translating one record into another.
-Thus the records use local `let` declarations rather than top-level `Definition` for standard modules.
-To instead have top-level definitions in the functor, we use a plain module with the parameters represented as a type-class:
+Here the whole functor `F` is packed into a single function definition.
+This function translates a record for `X` into another record representing the output of the functor.
+To define this record we use local `let` declarations rather than top-level `Definition`.
+We changed that to have top-level definitions for each item of the functor.
+By representing the functor parameters as a type-class, we now generate:

     Module F.
       Class FArgs := {